gsvboas/Sabugo/README.md

-A graphics API built upon OpenGL designed to support a ludic approach to teaching C programming through game development and algorithm visualization.
+A simple, beginner-friendly, graphics API designed to support a ludic approach to teaching C programming through game development and algorithm visualization.